ubc-library-rc/gis-reference-mapping/content/hands-on1.md

 Satellite imagery can often be downloaded directly from providers.
 For example, download Sentinel data from the [Copernicus Browser](https://browser.dataspace.copernicus.eu/?zoom=5&lat=50.16282&lng=20.78613&demSource3D=%22MAPZEN%22&cloudCoverage=30&dateMode=SINGLE).
 If you're using QGIS, the [SRTM-Downloader](https://plugins.qgis.org/plugins/SRTM-Downloader/) plugin is a handy tool to download NASA data for a specific area of interest directly from within your GIS interface.
 If you are a UBC student, staff, or faculty, you can [request a Planet account](https://researchcommons.library.ubc.ca/planet-imagery/) to gain access to much more imagery.
 Refer to our [Project Design workshop and resource](https://ubc-library-rc.github.io/gis-spatial-stories/content/resources-for-data-assembly.html) for important considerations as you search, download, store, and use data.

 ### Creating your own

 Finally, you can always create your own vector layers, or create new shapefiles within a GIS by tracing existing data.
+For an extended tutorial on how to do this, please see the [Additional Content](./additional-content.md) pages.
+Below, we will use <a href="https://geojson.io/#map=2/0/20" target="_blank">geojson.io</a> to create a single point over Ottawa to add to our maps.
+Geojson.io is a great platform to create simple point, line, and polygon shapefiles.

 If you are working with historical or physical maps and want to digitize them or otherwise create spatial data using them as template, see our workshop on [georeferencing](https://ubc-library-rc.github.io/gis-georeferencing/) or our [georeferencing resource page](https://ubc-library-rc.github.io/gis-spatial-stories/content/resources-for-georeferencing.html).

 ----